Is Culinary School a Trade School?

 Yes, a culinary program is considered both a trade school and a vocational school because it can prepare students for a career in a specific trade—in this case, a distinct facet of the culinary world.

-For example, Auguste Escoffier School of Culinary Arts offers degree and diploma programs in the Culinary Arts, Baking & Pastry Arts, Food Entrepreneurship, Plant-Based Culinary Arts, Holistic Nutrition & Wellness, and Hospitality & Restaurant Operations Management.
+For example, Auguste Escoffier School of Culinary Arts offers degree and diploma programs in the culinary arts.
+We also have programs for people looking for pastry school, plant-based culinary school, as well as Food Entrepreneurship, and Holistic Nutrition & Wellness programs.
+For those looking for hospitality school, you can consider our Hospitality & Restaurant Operations Management program.

 Escoffier student checking a pot in a professional kitchen